 Tips, recommendations, and features for developing and testing Delta Live Tables pipelines

 This article describes patterns you can use to develop and test Delta Live Tables pipelines.
 Through the pipeline settings, Delta Live Tables allows you to specify configurations to isolate pipelines in developing, testing, and production environments.
-The recommendations in this article are applicable for both SQL and Python code development.
+This article's recommendations apply to SQL and Python code development.

 Use development mode to run pipeline updates

-Delta Live Tables provides a UI toggle to control whether your pipeline updates run in development or production mode.
+Delta Live Tables has a UI toggle to control whether your pipeline updates run in development or production mode.
 This mode controls how pipeline updates are processed, including:

-• Development mode does not immediately terminate compute resources after an update succeeds or fails.
-You can reuse the same compute resources to run multiple updates of the pipeline without waiting for a cluster to start.
+- Development mode does not immediately terminate compute resources after an update succeeds or fails.
+You can reuse the same compute resources to run multiple pipeline updates without waiting for a cluster to start.

-• Development mode does not automatically retry on task failure, allowing you to immediately detect and fix logical or syntactic errors in your pipeline.
+- Development mode does not automatically retry on task failure, allowing you to detect and fix logical or syntactic errors in your pipeline immediately.

-Databricks recommends using development mode during development and testing and always switching to production mode when deploying to a production environment.
+Databricks recommends using development mode during development and testing.
+However, when deploying to a production environment, always switch to production mode.

 See Development and production modes.